tstaros23/do-goodr-be/README.md

 ## Do Goodr Backend ##
-Do Goodr Backend a back-end application that exposes an API to support the user-facing application which allows individuals to find volunteer opportunities near to them.
-The API exposed will allow front-end developers to show users organizations and events, and to search for them by zip code.
+Do Goodr Backend is a back-end application that exposes an API to support the user-facing application which allows individuals to find volunteer opportunities within their area.
+The exposed API will allow front-end developers to display users, organizations and events.
+Users will be able to search via zip code.

-The goal of this project was to deploy a service-oriented architecture to expose an API that satisfied the front-end team’s requirements.
+The goal of this project was to deploy a service-oriented architecture to expose an API that would satisfy the front-end team’s requirements.

 Main functional accomplishments:
 Expose an API for CRUD functionality.